Christmas Sinking Fund: How to Avoid Holiday Debt Next Year

 3. Tiller

 If you prefer seeing your dollars in a spreadsheet, this is the one for you.
-With Tiller, you have the ability to modify your data how you see fit.
+With Tiller, you can modify your data how you see fit.
 It also syncs your accounts so you can easily see how your spending shook out that month.

-Where do I keep my Sinking Fund savings?
+Where do I keep my Christmas Sinking Fund savings?

 That’s up to you and your spending habits.
 If you keep these Sinking Fund dollars in your regular checking account, are you going to spend it?
 If so, put it in a completely separate savings account that you won’t touch.

-After paying off our mortgage, we’re saving up for our first rental property and those funds are in a completely separate bank account.
+After paying off our mortgage, we’re saving up for our next car and those funds are in a completely separate account.
 We don’t wanna touch 'em!

 For all of our other sinking funds, we keep them in our checking account.